SAGESSE-CN/swift-serialize/README.md

 // The NSObject and subclass, suggest add `@objc` check, Sample refer SFSerializeTests let object: Type = unserialize(json: json) let object: AnyObject = unserialize(json: json, type: Type.self)

+// If you use the source file directly
+// There are also some extended operation let json = object.serialize let object = Type.unserialize(json: json)
 ```